|Nutritional Guidelines (per serving)|

 Make a simple, easy (and vegan!) homemade whole wheat pizza dough using whole wheat flour, yeast, salt, water and vegetable oil.
 To keep it truly vegan, be sure to use sugar in place of the honey, particularly if you're cooking for other vegans, as some vegans strictly avoid honey.

 Not sure what to put on top of your whole wheat pizza, or just looking to try out something a bit different?
-Here are a few creative vegetarian pizza and pizza topping ideas: 13 fun vegetarian (and vegan!) pizza ideas
+There are many creative vegetarian pizza and pizza topping ideas.

 - 2 cups whole wheat flour